Network Firewall

 Practical Example

 A company hosts a web application in the cloud.
 The firewall allows public HTTPS traffic to the web tier but blocks direct database access from the internet.
-Administrative traffic is limited to a small set of approved management paths rather than left open to all sources.
+Administrative traffic is limited to a small set of approved management paths rather than left open to all sources, which makes both exposure review and incident containment easier.

 Common Misunderstandings and Close Contrasts